dreamfactorysoftware/platform-wiki/Platform-Documentation/Blog-and-Screencast-Tutorials/Blogs.md

-The following is a list of blog posts and tutorials about DreamFactory, and how to use DreamFactory.
+Here's a consolidated list of blog posts and tutorials about how to use DreamFactory.

 ### DreamFactory Technology and Architecture